shihx2003/WRF-Hydro_Cal_PSO/README.md

 - This project relies on the PBS job scheduler and a complete configuration of the WRF-Hydro model.
 - Recommended to run on HPC or server environment for performance.

+## Documentation Acknowledgement
+Parts of this README documentation were generated with the help of ChatGPT.